WHERE WE ARE TODAY

 How does the plan address parking for the commercial sites?

 As retail has shifted to more entertainment, fitness, and entertainment uses, parking has also increased over the traditional retail centers.
 As discussed earlier, our merchandising mix is more food-centric and entertainment based.
 Therefore, we take into account not only the interior square footage of buildings but also our outdoor dining areas.
-On our North Parcel (PA2) we are parked at 6.5 spaces per 1,000 square feet with a surplus of 43 spaces.
-The South Parcel (PA1) is parked at 4 spaces per 1,000 square feet with a surplus of 109 spaces.
-This exceeds most shopping centers, which are parked four spaces per 1,000 square feet.
+The plan will accommodate 6.5 spaces per 1,000 square feet with a surplus.
+This exceeds most shopping centers, which are parked 4.5 spaces per 1,000 square feet.
 We want out tenants to be as successful as possible for many years to come.

-Yes.
-We are currently working on a marketing program that would allow for events in (or on) the Front Porch.
+We will develop a marketing program that would allow for events within the plaza of the commercial center.
 Some examples may be: concerts, holiday celebrations, athletic appearances, and open-air markets.